Fantastic-c-c/rlkit/README.md

 The x-value is forward and back, the y-value is left and right, the z-value is up and down.
 5. Make the necessary edits to `~/ros_ws/src/sawyer_control/src/sawyer_control/configs/pearl_lordi_config.py`

-If you want to define a torque safety box, you can look at `base_config` for an example.
+If you want to define a torque safety box, you can look at `base_config` in the `sawyer_control` repor for an example.

 ## Visualizing a policy and seeing results
 During training, the results will be saved to a file called under